Introversion and Dorm Life

 That does not mean that this experience has been meaningless.
 In hindsight, I have no idea why I ever thought being slobbered on by frat guys who stink of cheap beer would be more fun than just lying in bed and watching Stranger Things.

 I think a big part of my learning experience this year was realizing that I don’t need to conform to other people’s ideas of fun.
 Even since the days of slumber parties, I have always been afraid that I was missing out by not going out.
-I would often be invited out to things and would turn down the offer so I could lay in bed and watch TV — my instinct was getting out of plans.
+I would often be invited out to things and would turn down the offer so I could lay in bed and watch TV — my instinct was always to get out of plans.
 But, that instinct, the fact that I never wanted to go out used to really bother me.
 I had persuaded myself into thinking that I was keeping myself from something amazing.
-I had convinced myself that the only way that I would have fun is by putting myself into situations where I would be uncomfortable and unhappy — that makes sense right?
+I had convinced myself that the only way that I would have fun was by putting myself into situations where I would be uncomfortable and unhappy.

 However, this year I learned that I’m not missing out on much, just the aforementioned frat guys and an awful hangover the next day.

-This year, I realized that it’s okay to have a different definition of fun than everyone else, it’s okay to not go out when all you really want to do is lay in bed with a good show.
-It’s okay to prefer to spend your early mornings with a huge cup of coffee than to spend your late nights with an overflowing cup of beer and some country music playing from someone’s Beats Pill.
+This year, I realized that it’s okay to have a different definition of fun than everyone else.
+It’s okay to not go out when all you really want to do is lay in bed with a good show.
+It’s okay to prefer to spend your early mornings with a huge cup of coffee than to spend your late nights with an overflowing cup of beer and country music playing from someone’s Beats Pill.

 Your definition of relaxing does not have to be the same as your friends’.
 Your definition of “letting off steam” can absolutely be going to bed at 8:30 and reading a book.
 Being reckless and drunk when you’re young is not a requirement.